sreemanrp/Ollama/README.md

 ## Customize `index.js`

 The default LLM is defined using `OLLAMA_MODEL`.
-A custom personality can be added by changing the `SYSTEM` instruction in the Modelfile and running `ollama create`:
+A custom personality can be added by changing the `SYSTEM` instruction in the Modelfile and running `ollama create`.

-This can be changed in `compose.yaml`:
+This can be changed in `compose.yaml`.

 See [ollama/ollama](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) for more details.